Joining the University

 You'll need a valid passport (mandatory for non-EU students), EU identity card, UK driving licence or UK birth certificate.
 You won't be able to start your course without one of these.

-If you're starting your studies in September you'll be able to register from August.
+If you're starting your studies in October 2020, you can register from mid-August 2020.
 We'll send you instructions by email when registration opens.

-Check your Google mail for confirmation that you've successfully submitted the registration form and student card application form.
-Login to Gmail via MyPort.
+When you've completed registration, check your student Gmail for confirmation that you've successfully submitted the registration form.
+You can login to Gmail via MyPort.